Mileshin/tail/README.md

 # tail
-This is my labo4 at the SPO.
+This is my lab 4 at the SPO.